Shynixn/MCCoroutine/docs/wiki/docs/coroutine.md

 === "Folia"

-    As Folia brings multithreading to Paper based servers, threading becomes a lore more complicated for plugin developers.
+    As Folia brings multithreading to Paper based servers, threading becomes a lot more complicated for plugin developers.

     !!! note "Important"
         You can run mccoroutine-folia in standard Bukkit servers as well.
 MCCoroutine automatically falls back to the standard Bukkit